-Shared bathrooms with hot showers are available on-site as are a washer and dryer.
+Shared bathrooms with hot showers are available on-site as are a washer and dryer (detergent provided).

 What will I eat?

 Common Ground Relief provides 3 meals per day.
+Volunteers make their own breakfast and lunch.
+Everyone helps in the preparation of the evening communal meal.
 We do provide a daily vegetarian option as needed.
 Please notify staff of any food allergies that you may have.

 So, it’s hot down there?
 And it gets cold too!

 Yes, Southern Louisiana is hot and humid in the summer so plan on waking earlier as our work day starts earlier to beat the heat.
-Remember to bring a water bottle, sun hat and sun glasses.
-We provide bug spray and sun screen.
 Winter weather might dip below freezing at some point in January or early February.

 How do I get there?